 We would like to thank and acknowledge, first and foremost, Bob Green, and several other individuals associated with Childgrove Country Dancers and other organizations, for their generous permission to display their English country dance videos in many places on our new Dance Repertoire page.
 (The new page displays these videos in a larger, more accessible format than before.)
 Thanks also to English country dancer David Jacobson for taking time out from the dance to obtain some great photos of our Sunday-evening dances.
 Credit is also due to Icon Archive for offering remarkable icons that are in the public domain, and available for commercial use as well.

 Our database of dances called by SDECD historically could not be improved without the assistance of key individuals who are very knowledgable about English country dance, and who have the reference works to cite primary sources of information as appropriate.
 Several of our own callers participated in this effort, but the lion's share of the work has been accomplished by Sharon Green.
 SDECD owes her a huge debt of gratitude for her willingness to help with this enormous project.
-Lastly, many, many thanks to Gordon Dodge of Boise English Country Dancers for granting permission to use information gleaned from his own database containing some 480 dances called within his group.
-In so doing we were able to incorporate at least one datum from each of more than 260 dances called by both groups historically, and that enabled us to fortify our own database very quickly.
+Lastly, many, many thanks to Gordon Dodge of Boise English Country Dancers for granting permission to use information gleaned from his own database containing nearly 600 dances called within his group.
+In so doing we were able to incorporate at least one datum from each of nearly 290 dances called by both groups historically, and that enabled us to fortify our own database very quickly.
 We look forward to seeing what Gordon has in store as he updates his database with new information!